Ceiling vs Floor (Scouting)

 Also known as: upside vs safety, high-ceiling prospect

-Ceiling is a player's realistic best-case outcome if everything develops well; floor is the realistic worst-case outcome if development stalls — scouts weigh both together, not just the exciting one.
+Ceiling is a player's realistic best-case outcome if everything develops well.
+Floor is the realistic worst-case outcome if development stalls.
+This means scouts weigh both together, not just the exciting one.

 Every player evaluation is really a projection with a range, not a single number.
-Ceiling describes the outcome if a player's physical tools, skill development, and health all break in the best plausible direction — the version of the player scouts get excited talking about.
-Floor describes the outcome if development is average or below, tools plateau, or growth is more modest than hoped — the version that still has value even without the exciting breakout.
+Ceiling describes the outcome if a player's physical tools, skill development, and health all break in the best plausible direction.
+This means the version of the player scouts get excited talking about.
+Floor describes the outcome if development is average or below, tools plateau, or growth is more modest than hoped.
+This means the version that still has value even without the exciting breakout.

-A "high-ceiling, low-floor" player is a bigger bet: the exciting outcome is more exciting, but the disappointing outcome is more likely to mean limited overall value.
-A "lower-ceiling, higher-floor" player is a safer bet: less thrilling upside, but a strong chance of still being a solid, useful player even without a breakout.
-Neither is objectively better — it depends on what a program or family is optimizing for, and both framings are useful specifically because they force an honest range instead of a single hopeful guess.
+A "high-ceiling, low-floor" player is a bigger bet.
+This means the exciting outcome is more exciting.
+But the disappointing outcome is more likely to mean limited overall value.
+A "lower-ceiling, higher-floor" player is a safer bet.
+This means less thrilling upside.
+But a strong chance of still being a solid, useful player even without a breakout.
+Neither is objectively better.
+This means it depends on what a program or family is optimizing for, and both framings are useful in particular.
+This is because they force an honest range instead of a single hopeful guess.

 Example